varanasiroshan2001/devopsproject/README.md

 .Install git bash from internet .

 .While doing the project we recommend you to plz make sure u do these commands:

     systemctl enable httpd
     systemctl disable firewalld

 # Project starts:
 .first make 2 branches in git bash

-.set hooks in master in .git/hooks/post-commit then follow the following steps
+.set hooks in master in .git/hooks/post-commit

+ .Then follow the following steps that i created in drive to complete your project.

 https://docs.google.com/document/d/1lgqpEcO0mjkaDKEOV8sbf0qugBxEerPuO0Qhtk4tOyY/edit?usp=sharing